2024 International Conference Agenda

 CONCURRENT BREAKOUT SESSIONS

 AUTONOMOUS TECHNOLOGIES FROM LAND, AIR AND SEA: HOW WILL THEY AFFECT MY PARK AND MY COMMUNITY?
+(The Ledger - First Floor Classroom)

 After years of promise, autonomous technologies are arriving: from drone delivery of needed medicines to rural areas, self-driving taxis and truck fleets, to new ways to protect our country.
 Research parks are home to university research centers and autonomous tech companies serving as test beds in demonstrating advances in this tech sector.
 The AURP Rural Autonomous Innovation Network (RAIN) is supporting the growth of small autonomous tech businesses to tackle the challenges and opportunities of advancing technology in rural communities.
 Learn about these and other initiatives to support research parks, innovation districts and companies using autonomous technology across the country.